Google Tag:

 Denial of Service (DoS)

-Denial of Service, or DoS, is a type of cyber threat designed to overwhelm the systems, website, or network of an organization with requests.
+Denial of service, or DoS, is a type of cyber threat designed to overwhelm the systems, website, or network of an organization with requests.
 This renders the system or network inaccessible to legitimate users.
 These attacks can take different forms, including flooding the system with requests or exploiting vulnerabilities in the system.

 Denial of service attacks can have far-reaching consequences for organizations, including reputational damage, loss of revenue, and even legal liabilities.
 In some cases, denial of service attacks are smokescreens that cover up other major attacks, such as data theft.
-An organization can protect itself from denial of service attacks by taking these steps:

 • Implement redundancy for all critical systems